hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 ## Salt

-Operators are encouraged to forgo using a salt entirely by using a zero-length salt value instead (represented as a "-" in the presentation format).

 NSEC3 records provide an additional salt value, which can be combined with an FQDN to influence the resulting hash, but properties of this extra salt are complicated.